erszcz/msc-thesis/dfly-multiboot.md

 ```

 The above definition tells us that each memory access via a virtual address
-should be done to a location decreased by the value of `KERNBASE`.
+should be done to a location specified by that virtual address decreased
+by the value of `KERNBASE`.
 It makes perfect sense when we realize that:

 - the kernel is linked to run at a high virtual address (`0xc0000000`),
-- the kernel is loaded at a low physical address.
+- the kernel is loaded at a low physical address (`0x100000`).

 In fact, most of code in `locore.s` is running from a low memory
 location because that's where the bootloader puts the kernel.